 Special note: if column is marked as Time, then it will be assumed that the conv.
 F. is to be added to the year.
 This is normally used when the data does not have a starting year, i.e., it starts at 0 and increments from there, instead of starting at 1942 for example.

+The Tool can also be run from the command line with a XML configuration file.
+All options in the interface are can be specified in the configuration file.
+For examples of the XML configuration file refer to section 4.

 Notes:

 If processing multiple files, each file will need to have the same column structure.